Electricity sector in Germany: International electricity trade

 Germany exported 70,237 GWh of electricity and imported 51,336 GWh in 2021.
 Germany is the second largest exporter of electricity after France, representing about 10% of electricity exports worldwide.
 Germany has grid interconnections with neighboring countries representing 10% of domestic capacity.

 Electricity per person and by power source

-Germany produced power per person in 2008 equal to the EU-15 average (EU-15: 7,409 kW⋅h/person) and 77% of the OECD average (8,991 kW⋅h/person).
+Germany produced electricity per person in 2008 equal to the EU-15 average (EU-15: 7,409 kWh/person); that was 77% of the OECD average (8,991 kW⋅h/person).